- This is the only independent S/4HANA implementation study ever published.

-Listening to people and entities that have a financial bias in one direction or another, is generally not a right way to come to an accurate conclusion on any topic.
+Listening to people and entities that have a financial bias in one direction or another is generally not the right way to come to an accurate conclusion on any topic.
 However, almost every entity that provides information about S/4HANA (and SAP products usually) either draws an income directly from SAP implementation (in the case of SAP consulting companies) or is paid by SAP (as in the case of IT media entities like Forbes and ComputerWeekly).
 This biases the information provided in favor of SAP.

-For example, in performing this research, we came upon information that a particular customer, which is a very public case study and is showcased on SAP’s website as a great S/4HANA success, is a very problematic installation for the customer.
+For example, in performing this research, we came upon information that a particular customer, a very public case study and is showcased on SAP’s website as a great S/4HANA success, is a very problematic installation for the customer.
 This customer will not communicate anything but positive things about its S/4HANA implementation.
 Furthermore, in addition to the typical disinterest in publishing reality-based information about projects, SAP customers sign NDA with SAP, which hinders the customer from communicating any adverse facts about SAP.

 The purpose of this study was to get to the truth of S/4HANA implementations up to this point.

 This article you are reading will provide some of the research details; however, the bulk of the article is paid research.
 Researching S/4HANA, validating case studies, checking with many sources in many parts of the world is time consuming and requires funding.
 While there exists a great interest in selling S/4HANA and S/4HANA consulting services, there has been close to no interest in determining the true state and activities of S/4HANA.
 This is a problem.